What is DSPS?

 - Student is notified of eligibility.

-- Student meets with Counselor/Advisor to determine appropriate educational accommodations.
+- Student meets with DSPS specialist to determine appropriate educational accommodations.

 - Support Services Agreement (SSA) is completed each semester the student is enroll